 MFRS 9 'Financial Instruments' (effective from 1 January 2018) will replace MFRS 139 "Financial Instruments: Recognition and Measurement".
-The complete version of MFRS 9 was issued in November 2014.

 MFRS 9 retains but simplifies the mixed measurement model in MFRS 139 and establishes three primary measurement categories for financial assets: amortised cost, fair value through profit or loss and fair value through other comprehensive income ("OCI").
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-Investments in equity instruments are always measured at fair value through profit or loss with a irrevocable option at inception to present changes in fair value in OCI (provided the instrument is not held for trading).
+Investments in equity instruments are always measured at fair value through profit or loss with an irrevocable option at inception to present changes in fair value in OCI (provided the instrument is not held for trading).
 A debt instrument is measured at amortised cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.

 For liabilities, the standard retains most of the MFRS 139 requirements.
-These include amortised cost accounting for most financial liabilities with bifurcation of embedded derivatives.
+These include amortised cost accounting for most financial liabilities, with bifurcation of embedded derivatives.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.

-There is now a new expected credit losses model on impairment for all financial assets that replaces the incurred loss impairment model used in MFRS 139.
+MFRS 9 introduces an expected credit losses model on impairment for all financial assets that replaces the incurred loss impairment model used in MFRS 139.
 The expected credit losses model is forward-looking and eliminates the need for a trigger event to have occurred before credit losses are recognised.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014 (CONTINUED)
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015 (CONTINUED)